-I am a PhD student and a research assistant in the Department of Sociology at the University of Warwick.
+I am a PhD student and a research assistant in the Department of Sociology.
 I hold an MA in Sociology from the University of Leipzig and a BA in Social Sciences and Computer Science from the University of Bern.

-Furthermore, I am working on the project "Social Status and Prosociality: A Cross-Cultural Study in Four Selected Countries", led by Prof. Ulf Liebe and Dr. Andreas Tutić, and funded by the Swiss National Science Foundation and the German Research Foundation.
-The study aims at testing hypotheses regarding the interplay of social status and different forms of prosocial behaviour by using large-scale surveys and embedding experimental tasks.
+As a research assistant, I am working on the project "Social Status and Prosociality: A Cross-Cultural Study in Four Selected Countries", led by Prof Ulf Liebe and Dr Andreas Tutić, and funded by the Swiss National Science Foundation and the German Research Foundation.
+The study aims at testing hypotheses regarding the interplay of social status and different forms of prosocial behaviour by using large-scale surveys with embedded experimental tasks.